Using Voice over IP (VoIP)

 Voice over IP (VoIP) technology provides a fast, efficient, and cost-effective solution for homes and businesses.
 To take advantage of it, you'll need to have the right equipment.
 Most VoIP configurations feature three core elements: a high-speed Internet connection, a network of VoIP devices, and a VoIP application or an active subscription.

 Choosing the right VoIP device will depend on your evolving needs and the size of your office.
-If you don't already have a VoIP hardware setup in place, you may first want to consider a Voice over IP phone
+If you don't already have a VoIP hardware setup in place, you may first want to consider a Voice over IP phone, also known as a IP phone.
+They look just like traditional home telephones but connect to a computer through an Ethernet port, adapter, or USB.

 Another common option is using a VoIP headset with a built-in microphone.
 Headsets are generally the preferred choice for jobs where people spend a lot of time on the phone, such as receptionists, customer support agents, and sales reps.
 That's because they're more comfortable and they help free the user's hands for other tasks, such as taking down information or looking something up on a computer.